Can You Overdose on Marijuana

 As a beginner, it would be wise to stick with smoking because it is much easier to control the level of THC consumption.
 Once you have gained experience and understand how to handle the highs, edibles are a fun way to enjoy marijuana.

 No matter which way you choose to enjoy cannabis, make sure to do it responsibly.
 Marijuana offers a range of benefits, including those that improve physical and mental health.
 When consumed responsibly, marijuana is considered one of the safest drugs available on the market today.
-Souvenir seeds are available from online cannabis seed banks like i49.
+Souvenir seeds are available from online cannabis seed bank like i49.